jorgeacunam/A-bilevel-Nash-in-Nash-model-for-hospital-mergers-Data-repository/README.md

 Dataset to run the baseline scenario and instructions to generate the alternative scenarios.

 ## Tables
-The excel file attached to this repository contains five different tables representing the backbone to replicate the numerical analysis presented in the manuscript.
+The excel file attached to this repository contains five different tables representing the backbone to replicate the analysis presented in the manuscript.

 ## Data
 The following is the list of tables and descriptions: